 The Best Guaranteed Acceptance Life Insurance Age 40 Options

 Guaranteed acceptance coverage usually features graded benefits.
 This means that your policy does not offer the full benefit immediately but that the longer you go without making a claim, the better the benefit gets.
 If you die within the waiting period (usually two years), you will get your premiums refunded instead of getting the full death benefit.

 FREE Quotes, No Obligations!

-There are only a couple of circumstances under which you can be denied guaranteed approval of life insurance.
+There are only a few circumstances under which you can be denied guaranteed life insurance approval.
 Those are if you have HIV or AIDS, are currently living in a nursing home, or have been diagnosed as terminally ill.

 For most people who have a pre-existing medical condition, but one that is manageable and does not mean that they are considered to be terminally ill, guaranteed issued life insurance under 40 policy makes sense.

 - Amounts between $2000 and $25,000 (sometimes more)